Threshold for tax-free retirement super increases

 In December 2024, the inflation rate triggered an increase in the cap from $1.9m to $2m.

-Everyone has an individual transfer balance cap.
+The complexity with the transfer balance cap is that each person has an individual transfer balance cap.
 If you have started a retirement income stream, when indexation occurs, any increase only applies to your unused transfer balance cap.

 If you are considering retiring, either fully or partially, indexation of the transfer balance cap provides a one-off opportunity to increase the amount of money you can transfer to your tax-free retirement account.
-That is, if you start taking a retirement income stream for the first time in June 2025, your transfer balance cap will be $1.9m but if you wait until July 2025 your transfer balance cap will be $2m, an extra $100,000 tax-free.
+That is, if you start taking a retirement income stream for the first time in June 2025, your transfer balance cap will be $1.9m but if you wait until July 2025 your transfer balance cap will be $2m, an extra tax-free $100,000.

 Where can I see what my cap is?